Click HERE to see Last Year’s Schedule!

-The National At-Risk Education Network (NAREN) is pleased to announce that our 10th Annual National Conference will be held February 19-21, 2013, in Panama City, Florida, at the beautiful Edgewater Beach Resort on the shores of the Gulf of Mexico. www.edgewaterbeachresort.com
+The National At-Risk Education Network (NAREN) is pleased to announce that our 10th Annual National Conference was held February 19-21, 2013, in Panama City, Florida, at the beautiful Edgewater Beach Resort on the shores of the Gulf of Mexico.

 NAREN is a non-profit professional membership organization that, among other things, sponsors working conferences with experts AND active practitioners in the field of At-Risk Education.
 Our goal is to provide you and your staff with valuable information and tools to use and share with your colleagues back home.
 The knowledge you gain by attending one of NAREN’s working conferences will enhance your ability to make positive and substantial differences in the lives of at-risk youth.

-NAREN is proud to present Harvey Alston as Keynote Speaker for the 10th Annual Conference!
+Harvey Alston truly motivated as Keynote Speaker for the 10th Annual Conference!

 Considered one of the most dynamic, “high octane” speakers in America, Harvey Alston has been a full-time speaker since 1989.
 He has spoken to millions of people throughout the United States who have benefited not only from his knowledge, but also from the wisdom that Harvey Alston brings to the finish line.